Adamska1008/myxml/README.md

 ### TODOs

+- Support full-featured Processing Instructions
 - Implement XML Namespace Parsing
 - Add XPath Support
 - Integrate DTD/XML Schema Validation
 - Refactor for Zero-Copy Efficiency

+### Zero-Copy?

+**myxml** uses `XMLFile` class to load files, leveraging `mmap` to opening files.
+Additionally **myxml** implements `StringBuffer` class, which holds a reference to any string used to build the DOM tree, or stores a moved string object.
+While **myxml** doesn't copy the entire data of an XMLDocument, it does copy Text and CDATA instead of referencing the source data.
+This is based on the assumption that user may drop raw string or close file after parsing, which may lead to dangling reference.
+Maybe **myxml** can offer an option for users who explicitly require zero-copy implementation in the future.

 ## Setup